 Images Vevey Awards / Deadline: 28 February / Entry fee: €35 - €60

-Visual arts platform Images Vevey is calling all photographers and visual storytellers from around the world to apply to their two annual open calls.
+Visual arts platform Images Vevey invites visual artists from around the world to apply to their two annual open calls.
 The first – Grand Prix Images Vevey – is a CHF40,000 (approximately €35,000) creation-support Grant designed to empower one artist with the funding necessary to develop an original project over a year that will be presented at the next Festival Images Vevey in September 2020.
 The competition represents unique support for contemporary creation, with complete freedom of choice over subject and genre.
 Entry fee: €60.

 The second contest – Images Vevey Book Award – supports the creation of a photobook project that showcases an optimal and original balance between publication format and photographic content.
 It comes with a monetary prize of CHF10,000 (approximately €9,000) that aims to encourage artists to take risks and to innovate in order for them to develop a suitable sophisticated publication format for their project.
 Entry fee: €40.

 The final juries for both competitions will each be composed of five international personalities from the institutional, artistic, curatorial media, and editorial industries.
 The final deadline for the two awards is 28 February.
 Go to images.ch to submit your applications.